 - Understand what your policy covers

 Many travelers file claims for items and events that their policies do not cover.
-This is a waste of the traveler’s and the company’s time.
+In fact, during the coronavirus pandemic, our team has received a multitude of complaints from consumers with rejected insurance claims.
+Unfortunately, most travel insurance policies do not cover coronavirus-related cancellations.
+Filing claims for things that your policy does not cover is a waste of time and effort.
 Before you file an insurance claim, make sure that your policy covers you for that circumstance.

 - File a complaint with your state’s insurance board

-As I mentioned previously, the insurance industry is highly regulated.
 If all else fails and you believe your travel insurance company made a mistake by denying or delaying your claim, file a complaint with your state’s insurance board.
 That agency will investigate and give you the final word on your claim.
+Here’s how to find your state’s insurance board.
 (Michelle Couch-Friedman, Elliott Advocacy)